davidlamprecht/semopenalex-semanticweb/README.md

 ## SemOpenAlex-SemanticWeb

-SemOpenAlex-SemanticWeb (SOA-SW) is a subset of [SemOpenAlex](https://semopenalex.org/) modelling the Semantic Web Community.
+SemOpenAlex-SemanticWeb (SOA-SW) is a subset of the RDF Knowledge Graph [SemOpenAlex](https://semopenalex.org/) modelling the Semantic Web Community.
 SOA-SW is a suitable databasis for creating graph benchmark datasets for GNN-based recommendation.